What is staff turnover?

 What does the staff turnover rate say about a business?

-In the UK, the employee turnover rate is 15%, but there are significant variations by industry.
-Covid 19 has been a major disruptor to the HR landscape and statistics with furloughed staff and redundancies.
-Combine this with the end to Freedom of Movement for EU citizens in the UK, and it may take a couple of years before we see a return to turnover rates from pre pandemic.
+In the UK, the average employee turnover rate is 15%, but there are significant variations by industry.
+Covid 19 was a major disruptor to the HR landscape and statistics with furloughed staff and redundancies.
+Combine this with the end to Freedom of Movement for EU citizens in the UK, and it may take a couple of years before we see a return to turnover rates from pre-pandemic.

-Historically we have seen the highest levels of staff turnover in hospitality, health and social care.
-Post Brexit we have also seen a shortage of HGV drivers and manufacturing personnel.
+Historically we've seen the highest levels of staff turnover in hospitality, health and social care.
+Post-Brexit we saw a shortage of HGV drivers and manufacturing personnel.
 With the demand for skilled operatives in these roles high, this may lead to a higher turnover of employees as they hop from job to job, seeking better rates of pay which are being offered because of the resource shortage.

 Generally, the highest turnover rates tend to be in areas and industries where unemployment is lowest, as it is easier for employees to find alternative employment.

-Some businesses may have a high turnover rate, but this does not necessarily mean that there are problems within the business.
+Some businesses may have a high staff turnover rate, but this doesn't necessarily mean there are problems within the business.
 Seasonal workers, for example, will increase annual turnover statistics.
 If the business is able to attain and train new employees to fill the positions, the business may be able to offer good levels of service without reputational or financial impact.

 How to manage high employee turnover